FutureWorldX/phase-3-sinatra-react-project/README.md

 ## Minimum Viable Product (MVP)

-The shop owner can save a customer's order when provide rented shelf space.
+The shop owner can save a customer's order when providing rented shelf space.

 ## Tools:
 - Ruby